 Does Georgia have additional protections for groups not covered under the Federal Fair Housing Act?

-Some states have additional protections for their residents.
+Some states have additional housing discrimination protections for their residents on top of federal fair housing laws.
 Georgia isn’t among these groups of states, however, as it’s yet to pass a legislation in this regard.
-That being said, there are some non-statutorily protections that exist under the Department of Community Affairs on a case-by-case basis.
+That being said, there are some non-statutorily housing discrimination protections that exist in Georgia under the Department of Community Affairs on a case-by-case basis.

-What are some examples of acts that may be considered discriminatory under the Georgia Fair Housing laws?
+What are some examples of acts that may be considered discriminatory under Georgia Fair Housing law?

-The following are actions that you’d want to avoid as a landlord.
+The following are fair housing law violations that you’ll want to avoid as a landlord in Georgia.

 • Refusing to rent out your property on a bona fide rental application

-• Lying about the availability of your property on account of the prospect’s race, color, or any other protected class
+• Lying about the availability of your property for rental or sale on account of the prospect's race, national origin, familial status, religion, disability, or any other class according to fair housing law.

 • Offering different tenants different lease terms